This practice will accept applications from Training Term (TT) 3-4 registrars.

 Ballarat and District Aboriginal Co-operative (BADAC) is the Aboriginal Community-Controlled Organisation (ACCO) for the Ballarat and district area.
-BADAC delivers health, social, welfare and community development programs to local Aboriginal people and is focused on prevention and early intervention, always with a client-centred approach, to ensure that our clients are personally engaging in the development and nurturing of their own futures.
+BADAC delivers health, social, welfare and community development programs to local Aboriginal people.
+The service focuses on prevention and early intervention, always with a client-centred approach, to ensure that their clients are personally engaging in the development and nurturing of their own futures.

 Holistic care and management means patients can access 30-minute standard appointments, which allows deeper discussions and better patient outcomes.
 Aboriginal liaison officers support patients and GP trainees during treatment and with ongoing health promotion.

 Practice manager, Paul Kochskamper, said GP trainees are offered a comprehensive training experience.